/open · transparent metrics

 Prometheus metrics export

-Scrape uptime, response time, and SSL expiry directly into Grafana or any Prometheus-compatible stack.
+Scrape uptime, response time, SSL expiry into Grafana or any Prometheus-compatible stack.

 Done